vanHeemstraSystems/artificial-intelligence-agents/300/999/100/200/100/100/100/README.md

-# 100 - Organize your persona document in a structured markdown or text file
+# 100 - Organize Your Persona Document in a Structured Markdown or Text File

 ## 100 - Senior devops Engineer: Sarah Chen